FlatLands: Generative Floormap Completion From a Single Egocentric View: Results and Discussion

 \paragraph{Failure modes.} \cref{fig:failure_case} isolates a hard case where a broad occlusion wedge leaves over half the GT floor outside the observation (red overlay: $\FloorGT \!\setminus\! \FloorObs$).
 Because no conditioning signal constrains this region, floor-boundary placement is geometrically under-determined, and most methods exhibit boundary leakage---over-extending floor into obstacle-heavy areas.
 In this specific case LaMa instead collapses (IoU\,$=$\,0.003): with sparse conditioning, its adversarial objective becomes unstable---the discriminator trivially rejects large-region completions, causing the generator to mode-collapse to near-zero output~\cite{Goodfellow2014GAN}.
-Two additional failure patterns appear in the extended grid (\cref{supp:failure_cases}): disconnected floor islands from sparse conditioning, and residual boundary artifacts in otherwise high-IoU scenes.
+Two additional failure patterns appear in the extended grid (\cref{supp:failure_cases}) and can be reproduced across multiple seeds: disconnected floor islands from sparse conditioning, and residual boundary artifacts in otherwise high-IoU scenes.